 It’s the one day of the year fully dedicated to your other half: Valentine’s Day.
 Whether you spend it with your bae or with your bestie, it’s a delightful time to celebrate and find something to dazzle your loved ones.
 We’ve rounded up some of the best things to do and to gift this year — from a romantic houseboat stay to making a pair of commitment rings together, there’s something for everyone.

-Whether you’re doing one of these activities together, or gifting it so your loved one can share the experience with a friend, you can be sure you’re breaking out of the tired candlelit dinner narrative to do something new this Valentine’s.
+Whether you’re doing one of these activities together, or gifting it to a loved one who cares more about fun experiences than physical presents, you can be sure you’re breaking out of the tired candlelit dinner narrative to do something new this Valentine’s.

 Ever feel like you should have been born in the height of old Hong Kong?
 Partially fulfil those dreams with a vintage-style photoshoot with a loved one, in-studio or out and about against the colonial façades of Old Town Central.
 Get styled in a women’s qipao or men’s cheongsam/vintage suit of your choice with complimentary hair-styling (makeup can be done for an additional fee) and strut your stuff to make a memory in print.